-Clytie is a Christian counsellor who has worked in both Christian and non-christian settings, with experience working with a diverse range of people working through mild to significant life stressors.
-Clytie uses a multi-theoretical approach to counselling using a mix of cognitive behavioural therapy (CBT), systems theory, solution focused therapy and strengths based therapy.
-Clytie recognises the hope that we have in Jesus can be the greatest source of strength in times of struggles.
+Clytie is a Christian counsellor who has worked in both Christian and non-christian settings, with experience working with a diverse range of people with mild to significant life stressors.

 Clytie is a registered member of Christian Counsellors Association (CCAA) and of the Australian Association of Social Workers (AASW).

 Clytie holds a Diploma of Christian Ministry and Theology (Australian College of Ministries), Bachelor of Psychology (Deakin University), Graduate Diploma of Counselling (Australian College of Applied Psychology) and is currently completing a Masters of Social Work (Monash University).

 - General counselling (all ages)

 - Children and teenagers (ages 5+)

 - People with disabilities